Chris Grayling 'Totally Incapable Of Delivering Anything On Time' Amid Bungled Millennial Railcard Launch

-Millennials applying for a new 26-30 railcard have branded the process an “absolute joke” after some were left in an online queue for as long as two hours.
+Millennials applying for a new 26-30 railcard have branded the process an “absolute joke” after long online queues meant some face missing out on discounted fares.

-The new discount cards went on sale at noon on Wednesday, after a trial in March saw 10,000 sell out within hours.
+The new railcards went on sale at noon on Wednesday, after a limited trial in March saw 10,000 sell out within hours.

-But Transport Secretary Chris Grayling was branded “totally incapable of delivering anything on time” after the high-profile launch was dogged by “disappointing” delays.
+Young people have told how they were left waiting several hours to buy a new card from the National Rail website and Transport Secretary Chris Grayling has been branded “totally incapable of delivering anything on time”.

 The so-called millennial railcards cost £30-a-year and save people aged between 26 and 30 a third off most fares, but they must be downloaded on to a smartphone.